This post shows you how to clean horizontal blinds without removing them, and it is super easy to do.

 Once the hot water is ready, start cleaning one slat at a time. (as shown above) Rinse the rag often.
 If your blinds are extra dirty, you might have to change your water a few times.

-When you have removed all the stains and remaining dust/dirt and your blinds are nice and clean, toss the dirty water and refill the bucket with plain water.
+When you have removed all the stains and remaining dust/dirt, and your blinds are nice and clean, toss the dirty water and refill the bucket with plain water.
 Use this water to rinse the blinds.
-You’ll need a dry clean rag to wipe each slat one last time to ensure you aren’t leaving any residue from the Tide or Dawn dish soap.
+You’ll need a dry cleaning rag to wipe each slat one last time to ensure you don’t leave any Dawn dish soap residue.

 Your blinds are clean!

 And there you have it!
 That’s how to clean blinds while hanging.
-Repeat these steps for however many blinds you have.
+Repeat these steps for each blind.

 Other Posts You Might Like: